aothman/hiscore/README.md

 # Returns [49., 59., 70., 78.]
 ```

-And here's a three-dimensional figure of the resulting scoring function:
+Here's a three-dimensional figure of the resulting scoring function:

 ![Demonstration Score Function](http://www.cs.cmu.edu/~aothman/score_function_demo.png)

+Observe that it is monotone increasing along both axes and piecewise linear, but also how it picks up on shape features from the reference set.

 ## Why HiScore?